richardlawson/laravel-docker-compose/README.md

 cd ../
 ```

-9. Add the following to your /etc/hosts file (note this is your computer hosts file. and is not included in the drupal-docker-compose directory)
+9. Add the following to your /etc/hosts file (note this is your computer hosts file. and is not included in the laravel-docker-compose directory)

 ```
 127.0.0.1       laravel.local